atimpone/aws-foundation-journey/README.md

-# Get Started with AWS for Initial Formal Projects
+# Get Started with AWS for Formal Projects

 ---
 ***DRAFT CONTENT***